n8n-io/n8n-docs/docs/index.md

 ## What is DOC²?

 DOC² is the latest software and solution for document capture that was developed by PolyDocs GmbH.
 It is a completely cloud-based solution that uses Artificial Intelligence and Machine Learning to precisely identify, classify, analyze and read your documents.
-No matter if paper or file.
+No matter if on paper or a file.
 DOC² learns independently, the level of experience increases with each document.
 DOC² uses swarm intelligence for this.

 <ins>The Advantages of DOC² at a glance:</ins>